MarMot: Metamorphic Runtime Monitoring of Autonomous Driving Systems: Discussion

-We employed a single case study system, which poses a threat in terms of generalizability.
-We mitigated this threat by employing two different circuits, different anomaly types and different DNN mutants, resulting in a diverse dataset.
-Moreover, the employed case study system was a physical one, which reduces the threat posed by the gap between simulators and real ADSs.
+\textbf{External validity:} The case study employed in the experimental evaluation could also pose a threat in terms of generalizability.
+We mitigated this threat by employing two different case studies, multiple circuits for the LeoRover case study, different anomaly types, and different DNN mutants, resulting in a diverse dataset.
+Moreover, the first employed case study system was a physical one, which reduces the threat posed by the gap between simulators and real ADSs.
+Meanwhile, the second case study system was based on a high-fidelity simulator based on a dataset provided in a prior paper~\cite{stocco2022thirdeye}, which helped us reduce the threat of potential input image distribution from actual road environments.